Mabdel-03/9.520-The-Geometry-of-Grok/New_Explorations/optimizer_experiments/paper04_wang/README_PAPER4.md

 **Current framework is complete and functional for Papers 3 and 5.**

-These two papers give you:
+These two papers provide:
-- ✓ Algorithmic + Visual domains
+- Algorithmic + Visual domains
-- ✓ Transformer + MLP architectures
+- Transformer + MLP architectures
-- ✓ 3 optimizers × multiple weight decays
+- 3 optimizers × multiple weight decays
-- ✓ All requested spectral metrics
+- All requested spectral metrics
-- ✓ ~42 experiments total
+- ~42 experiments total
-- ✓ Comprehensive analysis tools
+- Comprehensive analysis tools

-This is sufficient for a thorough study of optimizer effects on grokking!
+This is sufficient for a thorough study of optimizer effects on grokking.